sharjeel3/react-smsglobal-app/README.md

 * Send Message form requires interactive input validation
 * From input in Send Message form should integrate with REST API for number suggestions that a user can select
 * Reports page should use pagination and allow for better statistics reporting using charts and using data over longer period of time
+* Can add loading states on Send Message form
+* Can avoid using `display: none` using React conditional rendering based on a viewport